guillaume-chevalier/Hyperopt-Keras-CNN-CIFAR-100/README.md

 To run the search, do: `python3 optimize.py`.
 You might want to look at `requirements.py` and install some of them manually to acquire GPU acceleration (e.g.: installing TensorFlow and Keras especially by yourself).

-Optimization results will continuously be saved in the "results/" folder (sort files to take best result as human-readable text).
+Optimization results will continuously be saved in the `results/` folder (sort files to take best result as human-readable text).
-Also, the results are pickled to "results.pkl" to be able to resume the TPE meta-optimization process later simply by running the program again with `python3 optimize.py`.
+Also, the results are pickled to `results.pkl` to be able to resume the TPE meta-optimization process later simply by running the program again with `python3 optimize.py`.

 If you want to learn more about Hyperopt, you'll probably want to watch that [video](https://www.youtube.com/watch?v=tteE_Vtmrv4) made by the creator of Hyperopt.

-If you want to run the model on the CIFAR-10 dataset, you must edit the file
+Also, if you want to run the model on the CIFAR-10 dataset, you must edit the file `neurak_net.py`.

 ## The Convolutional Neural Network Model